gistspace/SpatialThinkLab/content/post/reference/index.md

 ---

+The end of the academic year is an exciting time!
 As a teaching academic, I get quite a few requests for references from current and former students (quite rightly too!).

 I teach over 200 different students each year and get to know only a proportion of these well enough to give a detailed reference.